testrecorder/spring-test-recorder/README.md

 ```

 Now all we need to do is refactor a little the generated code, add a test description, and the unit test is done.

+You can check [spring-test-recorder-demo](https://github.com/ibreaz/spring-test-recorder-demo) to see a running project with examples.

 ## How does it work?